ShoobyDoo/OPGG.py/README.md

 ### Coverage Reports

 Generate HTML coverage report:

 ```bash
 pytest --cov=opgg --cov-report=html
 ```

 View the report by opening `htmlcov/index.html` in your browser.

-### Test Configuration

-- Minimum coverage requirement: 85%
-- Test framework: pytest with pytest-asyncio
-- Mocking: aioresponses for HTTP mocking, pytest-mock for general mocking
-- All tests use isolated temporary databases for caching tests

 ### CI/CD

 GitHub Actions runs tests automatically on:

 - Push to `main`, `develop`, or feature branches (`OPGG-*`)
 - Pull requests to `main` or `develop`

 The CI pipeline tests against:

 - Python 3.12 and 3.13
 - Ubuntu, Windows, and macOS